tm157/chumpy/README.md

 pip install -e .
 ```

-### I have not made any changes to the files just converted the files to be compatible to python3
+### I have not made any changes to the files, just converted the files to be compatible to python3

+For further reference please and original code refer to (https://github.com/mattloper/chumpy)